koeppl/rasarindex/rasa_tests/rasa_README.md

 (within r_index.hpp) CSA construction happens after building phi.
 In order to query the r-index an additional function called query_csa has been added which takes in an index (sa_i) and the SA samples needed (ssa).

+ri-query.cpp
+Queries the index provided solely using phi.
+Can query n random samples, up to n samples, or a specific sample.

+rasa-query.cpp
+Queries the index using the additional csa data structure built.
+Queries up to n samples or a specific sample.

 ### what hasn't been tested

 ri_rasa.hpp: